Heimdall-SBOM/heimdall/README.md

 - **Function names** extracted from DWARF and included in SBOM properties
 - **Compile unit information** for build system integration
 - **Debug information flags** indicating presence of DWARF data
+- **Fallback extraction** using ELF symbol table when DWARF parsing fails

 ### **Standards Compliance**
 - **SPDX 2.3**: Source files as separate `FileName` entries with `GENERATED_FROM` relationships